nikfm/p5jsCurriculum/README.md

 Modules 2, 3 & 4 can be skipped if the learners are familiar with computers (and using a web broswer) and are seeking detailed instructions on how to start creative coding in p5.js.

-Modules have been provided in pdf and rtf formats for ease of use and editing.
+Modules are available in PDF and OpenDocument formats for ease of use and editing.
 Feel free to modify the curriculum in whatever way you see fit.